 The response has been primarily negative, with over a dozen experts actually sending a letter to the CEO of Facebook.
 The truth is, that like most things, there are both pros and cons to this new app.

 We already know that too much screen time is not good for anyone, let alone young children.
-Encouraging more screen time at younger and younger ages is just feeding a cancer.
+Encouraging more screen time at younger and younger ages is just feeding the problem.
 That being said, however, technology is here to stay.
 It is being used in classrooms, it is being used with toddlers, it crosses all age barriers.
 If you hide from it, you or your children will most certainly be left behind.
 So let’s take a look at the good along with the bad.

 - The messages don’t disappear like they do on Snapchat, so parents can more easily monitor the content